Graylog2/se-poc-docs/src/Cloud POC/installing forwarder.md

 ## Prerequisites

 * A linux server
-    * These instructions will cover installing on Ubuntu Server 20.04 LTS
+    * These instructions will cover installing on
+        * Ubuntu Server 20.04 LTS, 22.04 LTS
 * The ability to "ssh" into the server

 ## Housekeeping